— Serving Northern California's Mendocino Coast since 1972 —

 About Nicholas Wilson

-Nicholas Wilson has been living on the Mendocino Coast and making fine photographs since 1970.
-His original fine-art scenic photography has been exhibited in many one-man shows in prestigious Mendocino art galleries, and his prints are found in private collections nationwide.
-His photojournalism, documentary and scenic work has been published in the New York Times, the Christian Science Monitor, the Times of London, Germany's Stern magazine and many other magazines and newspapers.
+His photojournalism, documentary and scenic work has been published in the New York Times, the Christian Science Monitor, the Times of London, Germany's Stern magazine and Spiegel Online, the San Francisco Chronicle, Oceans, Fine Woodworking, Fretboard Journal and many other magazines and newspapers.

-In the mid-seventies, Nicholas was a documentary photographer aboard two ocean voyages to stop commercial whaling by Japan and the Soviet Union.
-The first was aboard the Canadian vessel Phyllis Cormack with the 1976 Mendocino Whale War.
-In 1977 he was aboard the Ohana Kai with Greenpeace-Hawaii on a voyage that confronted a large Russian whaling fleet in the North Central Pacific.
-The Greenpeace voyage was also the subject of a television documentary by ABC-TV.
+In 1976 and 1977, Nicholas was a documentary photographer aboard two ocean voyages against commercial whaling by Japan and the Soviet Union.
+In 1976 he sailed with the Mendocino Whale War aboard the Canadian vessel Phyllis Cormack.
+In 1977 he sailed with Greenpeace Foundation aboard the ship Ohana Kai on a voyage out of Honolulu that confronted a large Russian whaling fleet in the North Pacific.
 (See the Mendocino Whale War photo album elsewhere on this site.)
-Nicholas continues to support efforts for environmental and social justice.
+Nicholas continued to work for environmental and social justice in the following decades, as a writer as well as photographer.

-In the mid 1970s, Nicholas added wedding photography to his scenic, documentary, photojournalism and commercial work.
-In recent years, wedding and special event photography has become a major part of his business.
+Early in his career Nicholas added wedding photography to his scenic, documentary, photojournalism and commercial photo work.
+In recent years, wedding and special event photography have become an important part of his photo business.
+He regularly contributes pro bono services to musical, arts and cultural institutions including the Mendocino Music Festival, Mendocino Film Festival and the Kate Wolf Music Festival.

-Nicholas holds BA and MA degrees from the University of Texas at Austin, where he also completed the course work for the PhD.
-His interests include art, music, history, politics, justice, communications and technology.
+Nicholas grew up in Brownsville, Texas, and holds a masters degree from the University of Texas at Austin, where he also completed the course work for the PhD.
+His interests include art, music, history, politics, justice, science and technology.

-Nicholas and his wife live in a wooded area near Mendocino, California, close enough to hear the volunteer fire department's WW II surplus air raid siren.
+Nicholas and his wife live in a wooded area near Mendocino, California.

 Home | Wedding | Music & Events | Scenic | Photojournalism | Contact | Links | Book